fvutils/pyvsc/doc/source/introduction.rst

 Currently, the Python-embedded domain-specific language supports similar features to those supported by SystemVerilog.
 Not all SystemVerilog features are supported, but in some cases features not supported by SystemVerilog are also supported.
-Please see the following table
-<TBD: comparison table> for a comparison of the user-level coverage
-and randomization features supported by Py-VSC compared to SystemVerilog.
+Please see the following section :ref:`PyVSC Features` for a comparison of the user-level coverage and randomization features supported by PyVSC compared to SystemVerilog.

 Here is a quick example showing capturing random data fields, constraints, coverage, and inline randomization.